open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/extensions.md

 ---
 title: Extensions
+description: >-
-description: Extensions add capabilities to the agent without having to create a separate distribution.
+  Extensions add capabilities to the agent without having to create a separate distribution.
+weight: 10
 ---

 ## Introduction